Gattocrucco/lsqfitgp/docs/optim.rst

     `s` is the number of samples taken.

-Since usually :math:`m \gg n` because the plot is done on a finely spaced grid, the typical bottleneck is taking the samples, i.e. calling :func:`gvar.raniter`.
+Since usually :math:`m \gg n` because the plot is done on a finely spaced grid, the typical bottleneck is taking the samples, i.e., calling :func:`gvar.raniter`.
 This problem can be bypassed by plotting only the standard deviation band instead of taking samples, but it is less informative.